carpentries-incubator/fair-bio-practice/_episodes/02-os-introduction.md

 > * speed up and help with peer review
 > * build reputation and presence in the science community
 > * evidence of your scientific rigour and work ethic
-> * avoid embarassment/disaster when you can't reproduce your results
 >
 > Can you think of other benefits?
 > How personal benefits of Open Science compare to the benefits